octo-technology/OpenTezos/docs/deploy-a-node/set-up-a-node.md

 ./tezos-node identity generate
 ```

-The identity comprises a pair of cryptographic keys that nodes use to encrypt messages sent to each other.
+The identity comprises a pair of cryptographic keys that nodes use to encrypt the messages sent to each other.

 > Note that this is merely a network identity.
 It is not related in any way to a Tezos address on the blockchain.